refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 - Then the next level contains the information about the operation parameters (It can be `"filters"`, `"sorters"`, `"pagination"`, `"id"` etc.) and also the content of the `meta` property.

-- Keep in mind, Refine will treat `meta` properties as a part of the keys and differantiate the queries based on the `meta` properties.
+- Keep in mind, Refine will treat `meta` properties as a part of the keys and differentiate the queries based on the `meta` properties.

 :::